 Wash your knitting needles people.
 You spend hours holding them.
 Anything that’s on your hands (lotion…hair stuff…chapstick…possibly that pizza you had for lunch) is on there too.

 Just chuck them a sink full of warm soapy water (ahem, making sure you don’t send them down the drain…that’s no fun) and let them hang out for a bit.
-You can use the same soap you use to wash/block your knits, I like Soak.
+You can use the same soap you use to wash/block your knits, I like Soak (as always, amazon links are affiliate links).
 After they’ve sat for a few minutes, rinse them off, and dry them off with a soft towel.
 They’ll feel so much better.
 The only thing you have to watch out for is needles that aren’t plastic or metal.
 If you got wooden (or bone, or horn, or some other natural material), you’ll probably want to rinse them and dry them quickly rather than soaking them.

 But really…anything you touch that much can benefit from the occasional wash!